kytos/documentation/tutorials/napps/development_environment_setup.rst

 Using latest Kytos from Github
 ******************************

 Cloning existing projects
 =========================

 If you want contribute with a kytos project, you must clone a project found in `GitHub group <https://github.com/kytos>`_ to make your changes.
-Here we are going to clone all important repositories (python-openflow, kyco, kytos-utils and kyco-core-napps) using the development branch.
+Here we are going to clone all important repositories (python-openflow, kytos-utils kyco-core-napps and kyco) using the development branch.

 .. code-block:: bash

-  $ for project in python-openflow kyco kyco-core-napps kytos-utils; do
+  $ for project in python-openflow kytos-utils kyco-core-napps kyco; do
       git clone --branch develop https://github.com/kytos/$project.git; \
     done

 After this command, a folder will be created for each project with the latest version of the source code.

 Installing Python dependencies
 ==============================